ytmytm/plus4-tcbm2sd/HardwareFirmware.md

 Parts to be soldered directly:

-- 1x XC9572XL-VQ64 CPLD
+* 1x XC9572XL-VQ64 CPLD: U1
-- 4x 0.1uF capacitor (0805 footprint)
+* 4x 0.1uF capacitor (0805 footprint): C1, C2, C3, C4
+* 2x 10K resistors (0805 footprint): R2, R3
+* 2x straight or angled push buttons: SW1, SW2
+* 1x DIP28 socket: U4
-- Arduino Mini Pro with ATmega328P 3.3V or its clone, e.g. SparkFun DEV-11114; unnamed clones usually have 'The Simple' text on bottom soldermask; there are two versions that differ by location of A6/A7 pins, both are supported
+* Arduino Mini Pro with ATmega328P 3.3V or its clone, e.g. SparkFun DEV-11114; unnamed clones usually have 'The Simple' text on bottom soldermask; there are two versions that differ by location of A6/A7 pins, both are supported

-For the remaining parts of the circuit you can go with ready for use modules or solder SMD parts directly.
+For the remaining parts of the circuit you can go with ready for use modules or solder SMD parts in their place:

-### <a name='Modules'></a>Modules
+### Power 3.3V

+* AMS1117-3.3: U3
+* 2x 10uF tantalum capacitor (0805 footprint): C6, C7

+Or a module:

-- AMS1117 3.3V power supply module with 3 pins, [such as this](media/AMS1117.jpg) often labeled as HW764; it usually comes with soldered angled pins, you need to replace them with straight ones
+AMS1117 3.3V power supply module with 3 pins, [such as this](media/AMS1117.jpg) often labeled as HW764; it usually comes with soldered angled pins, you need to replace them with straight ones

+### SD card connector

+* SD card connector, typical [such as this one](https://www.lcsc.com/product-detail/SD-Card-Memory-Card-Connector_SHOU-HAN-TF-CARD-H1-8_C7529389.html): XS1
+* 1x 10uF tantalum capacitor (0805 footprint): C5 (same as C6, C7)
+* 1x 2.2 ohm resistor (0805 footprint): R1

+Or a module:

-- SD card 3.3V adapter (3.3V VCC, with no level shifters) [like this one](media/SD.jpg)
+SD card 3.3V adapter (3.3V VCC, with no level shifters) [like this one](media/SD.jpg)

+The disadvantage is that an adapter will not have card sense switch exposed.

 ### <a name='SMDparts'></a>SMD parts